Wednesday 21 May 2025 - Forum de Ciência e Cultura da Universidade Federal do Rio de Janeiro (UFRJ)

 Registration (free of charge!)

-To ensure that the workshops run smoothly, registration is separate from the conference registration.
+To ensure that the tutorials run smoothly, registration is separate from the conference registration.
 Those who have already registered for the conference must therefore also complete the form below (available soon).
-It is of course possible to attend the workshops without taking part in the conference itself afterwards.
+It is of course possible to attend the tutorials without taking part in the conference itself afterwards.